43615/dcim/README.md

   - Example: `jaHa` duplicates the top object of reg 97, `JaHb` moves the top object of reg 97 to reg 98.
   - Mnemonics: J looks like a flipped L, H is next to it on QWERTY.
 ## New/overloaded string manipulation commands
-Strings are always indexed by bytes.
-These commands will fail if attempting to split a multi-byte character.
 - `+` concatenates two strings.
 - `-` removes abs(b) characters from string a: from the back if b is positive, from the front if negative.
   - Example: `[abcde]_2-` results in "cde".